jkup/twitter-intents/readme.txt

 4. Edit the post and add the Tweet ID under the 'Twitter Intents' field
 5. You should see the Twitter icons appear at the bottom of your post

+== Screenshots ==

+1. After Publishing your post and tweeting a link to it.
+Copy the tweet ID.
+2. Paste it in your edit post / page screen.
+3. Check the bottom of your post / page!

 == Changelog ==

 = 0.1.1 =